jfgreen/dynamic-pr-quadtree/README.md

 - Idea for speedup: Implement a quadtree node factory that uses an object pool?

-- What other parameters are there, (that could be defaulted) so we can do a builder pattern

 - Need some way of asserting that there is either children or points but never both.

 - What about some of node methods being leaf or connector only?